Course #: DES-03472-00

 Number of students is limited to 26.

-Individual research and meetings with TF the rest of the weeks.
+Individual research and meetings with Teaching Fellow the rest of the weeks.